froberge/aws-ocp-demo/README.md

 ### Deploy Using OpenShift GitOps

+* `Have the OpenShift GitOps Operator install`.
+For instructions on how to install OpenShift Gitops you can refer to my [OpenShift GitOps Demo](https://github.com/froberge/ocp-gitops-demo) in this [section](https://github.com/froberge/ocp-gitops-demo/blob/main/docs/install-gitops-operator.md)

 In this demo we will be demontrating how to use `OpenShift` Gitops to manage our cluster and to deploy an application.
 To achieve this we need 2 `ArgoCD instance`.
 One that managed the cluster and one manages the applications

 __NOTE__